Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal: Abstract

 \section{Abstract}

-Floquet driven quantum matter exhibits a wealth of non-equilibrium correlated and topological states.
-Recently, attention has been drawn to the unusual wave propagation properties in these systems.
-This letter establishes a Floquet engineering framework in which coherent infrared light sources with a time dependent amplitude can be used to parametrically amplify plasmonic THz signals, mirror plasmonic wave packets in time, generate momemtum-gapped plasmonic band structures, entangled plasmon pairs, and THz radiation in two dimensional Dirac systems.
+This letter establishes a Floquet engineering framework in which coherent high frequency light with a time dependent amplitude can be used to parametrically excite and amplify THz plasmons, mirror plasmonic wave packets in time, generate momemtum-gapped plasmonic band structures, entangled plasmon pairs, and THz radiation in two dimensional Dirac systems.
+Our results show how low frequency plasmons can be coherently excited and manipulated without the need for THz light.

 \paragraph*{Introduction.}